London-based Alexandra Steed URBAN have a vision to build better places for people.

 One of our main interests at URBAN is creating connections between people and nature.
 By encouraging people to be more aware of their environment, we can help them to see the world afresh and therefore make stronger associations between people and places.

-At Long Street in particular, we and the client both felt is was important to create a calm retreat; a green oasis within this edgy and gritty location.
+At Long Street, in particular, we and the client both felt it was important to create a calm retreat; a green oasis within this edgy and gritty location.
 We appreciate that Shoreditch is a place of strong contrasts, and wanted to express that in the design: black/white, rough/smooth, industrial/natural, red/green, hard/soft, light/dark.

 What was the process then of choosing what plants to include in these spaces?

 When considering what plants to use for projects, we always start with thinking about the type of experience we would like to create for the users of the space, and how the concept can be expressed through the planting palette.
 For example, what is the quality of light as it filters through the leaves, in what areas can you feel the warmth of the sun on your skin, how can plants frame views and create ‘rooms’ within the landscape, how can we layer planting to create depth or force perspective, what scents arise in certain locations?
 There are many things to consider.